samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

   HelloWorld_sayHello | HelloTemporal1        | 37a740e5-838c-4020-aed6-1111b0689c38 | 21:11:47   | 21:11:47       | 21:11:47
   HelloWorld_sayHello | HelloTemporal1        | 75170c60-6d72-48c6-b509-7c9d9f25a8a8 | 21:04:46   | 21:04:46       | 21:04:46
 ```
-It might be clear why every workflow has two IDs: Workflow ID and Run ID.
-Because the Workflow ID can be reused, the Run ID uniquely identifies a particular run of a workflow.
-Run ID is system generated and cannot be controlled by client code.
+It might be clear why every workflow has two Ids: Workflow Id and Run Id.
+Because the Workflow Id can be reused, the Run Id uniquely identifies a particular run of a workflow.
+Run Id is system generated and cannot be controlled by client code.

-Note - Under no circumstances does Temporal allow more than one instance of an open workflow with the same ID.
-Multiple workflow IDs are required in the case that paralell invocations wish to be supported (such as an Actor patern)
+Note - Under no circumstances does Temporal allow more than one instance of an open workflow with the same Id.
+Multiple workflow Ids are required in the case that paralell invocations wish to be supported (such as an Actor patern)

 ### CLI Help